studio-net/OverStated/README.md

 $fsm->transition("delete");
 ````

-## Hook
+## Validation
-You can add a hook on a transition by overriding canTransit() fonction
+You can add a hook on a transition by overriding validatesTransition().

 ````php
 use OverStated\Transitions\Transition;